doitian/rfcs/rfcs/0000-variable-length-header-field/0000-variable-length-header-field.md

 Before ckb2021 is activated, `extension` must be empty.
 After activation, the node must verify that `uncles` and `extension` match the `extra_hash` in the header.

+Pay attention that the `extension` field will occupy the block size.

 ### RPC Changes

 * The `uncles_hash` is renamed to `extra_hash`.